cnicsorg/.github/profile/README.md

 ## Community

-The foundation is supported by a growing community of contributors and developers who collaborate through forums, open-source repositories, and the **Cnics Discord server**.
+The organization is supported by a growing community of contributors and developers who collaborate through forums and open-source repositories.

 ### Get Involved